Daniil Kharms: Career

 After his expulsion, Kharms gave himself over entirely to literature.
 He joined the circle of Aleksandr Tufanov, a sound-poet, and follower of Velimir Khlebnikov's ideas of zaum (or trans-sense) poetry.
 He met the young poet Alexander Vvedensky at this time, and the two became close friends and collaborators.

 In 1927, the Association of Writers of Children's Literature was formed, and Kharms was invited to be a member.
 From 1928 until 1941, Kharms continually produced children's works, to great success.

 In 1928, Kharms founded the avant-garde collective Oberiu, or Union of Real Art.
 He embraced the new movements of Russian Futurism laid out by his idols, Khlebnikov, Kazimir Malevich, and Igor Terentiev, among others.
 Their ideas served as a springboard.
 His aesthetic centered around a belief in the autonomy of art from real world rules and logic, and that intrinsic meaning is to be found in objects and words outside of their practical function.

-In 1928, his play "Elizaveta Bam" ("Елизавета Бам") premiered; it is said to have foreshadowed the Theatre of the Absurd.
+In 1928, his play Elizaveta Bam premiered; it is said to have foreshadowed the Theatre of the Absurd.
 The play begins with Elizaveta being arrested by the secret police for the murder of one of the arresting officers, who is later killed by another character, and ends with the first scene repeating.
 It has been compared to Kafka's Trial and Nabokov's Invitation to a Beheading for its "depiction of a hapless individual destroyed by arbitrary governmental authority."

 By the late 1920s, his anti-rational verse, nonlinear theatrical performances, and public displays of decadent and illogical behavior earned Kharms – who dressed like an English dandy with a calabash pipe – the reputation of a talented and highly eccentric writer.